 These range from thick foothill chaparral to conifer forests to expanses of alpine rock.
 Animals feel at home in each location.

-Yosemite is home to some of the most magnificent waterfalls on the planet.
+Another fascinating Yosemite National Park Fact is that the park is home to some of the most magnificent waterfalls on the planet.
 Of course, the best time of year to see these waterfalls is in the spring when the snowpack has melted.
 By August, the waterfalls turn to a trickle before they are restored by the fall rains.

 Among the waterfalls you should check out are Sentinel Fall, which flows an impressive 2,000 feet, Bridalveil Fall across from El Capitan, which is simply stunning, Ribbon Fall, which is the highest single drop waterfall in North America at over 1,600 feet and Tueeulala Falls in the beautiful Hetch Hetchy Valley.